Finding Moral Courage in Difficult Times

 How do we navigate these situations while preserving our sense of professional and personal integrity?

-But it’s also not about walking away.
+This isn’t an invitation to simply walk away, either.
 As author Cheryl Richardson (1999) said: “do not confuse difficult choices with no choice.”
 Moral courage is about finding what lies between doing nothing and taking high-cost actions.

-So, before we go further into exploring moral courage, I want to take a brief detour and talk about our nervous systems: yours, mine, the people we serve, and yes, even our elected officials.
+But before we go further into exploring moral courage, I want to take a brief detour and talk about our nervous systems: yours, mine, the people we serve, and yes, even our elected officials.

-Let’s all take a breath and consider: are we really living through "unprecedented times?”
+Are we really living through "unprecedented times?”

 The basic qualities of moral courage

-In his book, Kidder (2005) describes five qualities that support moral courage:
+Kidder (2005) describes five qualities that support moral courage:

 - Integrity: Acting in alignment with your values.